What things are currently banned in China?

 The main ones include Google, YouTube, Facebook, Instagram, WhatsApp, TikTok and X. But even sites like Pinterest and Reddit don’t have the Chinese government’s tick of approval.

-Many major foreign news outlets, such as The Guardian, The New York Times, and the BBC are also blocked in China.
+Most major foreign news outlets, such as The Guardian, The New York Times, Wall Street Journal, and the BBC are also blocked in China.

 4. Virtual private networks (VPN)